campus-jampus/campus-jampus/README.md

 Landing Page
 Profile Page
 Collection for User Data

-**New Completions for Assigment 3**
 Discover Page
 Sign In Page Redesigned
 Admin User Added
 Edit Profile Page Added
-Fixed Register User Page/Functoinality
+Fixed Register User Page/Functionality
-When User Sign Out, send back to Landing Page rather then a separate Page
+When User Sign Out, send it back to Landing Page rather than a separate Page

+**New Completions for Assignment 4**
+Admin Role created, given to certain accounts
+Sample Data Added
+Edit Profile Works

 **Pending**
 Create a nice logo
-Edit Profile Function
-Decide Admin Permissions
+Test Admin Permissions
-Need to add sample data for discover page
+Clean up the UI of Pages
+Test the website to make sure all functions work
 **Team**
 Kendal Oya
-  Discover Page
-  Register User Page
+  Added Sample Data
-  Will be working on the Sample Data
+  Will be working on UI Pages + Function testing

 Tevin Takata
-  Created the Admin User and Role
-  Register User Functionality
+  Added Admin Role and Gave role to a user
-  Will be working on Admin Permissions
+  Will be working on Admin Functions

 Nick Takamatsu
-  Redesigned the Sign Out Page
-  Edit Profile Page
+  Finished Edit Profile Function
-  Will be working on the Edit Profile Function
+  Will be working on creating a logo